Loading, please wait...

 #1 Consider the level of skiing risk

-As mentioned, most standard winter sports insurance polices will not cover you for all off-piste skiing activities.
+As mentioned, most standard winter sports insurance policies will not cover you for all off-piste skiing activities.
 If you plan on heli-skiing or ski mountaineering, you will more than likely need to invest in an extreme sports or adventure insurance.
 Also remember that being outside the UK, you may also be required to pay for an additional medical premium.

 #2 Read up on local skiing regulations

 Regardless of the level of risk your policy covers you for, where an activity directly contravenes local law, all levels of policies are rendered useless.
 For example, in most parts of North America, all forms of skiing activity off-piste are against the law.
-Consequences for breaching resort regulations can range from having your lift pass confiscated, to full blown arrest, so make sure you swat up on local ski law!
+Consequences for breaching resort regulations can range from having your lift pass confiscated, to full-blown arrest, so make sure you swat up on local ski law!

 #3 Don't ignore the weather